Financial Market Roundup

 PERFORMANCE

-The S&P 500 Index rose by 2.1% in September.
-The blue-chip Dow Jones Industrial Average gained 2.0% over the month.
-The tech heavy NASDAQ Composite rose by 2.8%.
-International stocks moved higher with the MSCI All Country World Index of developing and developed market stocks returning 2.4% in September.
-The MSCI Emerging Market Index surged ahead by 6.7% in September.
-The MSCI EAFE Index of developed international equities gained 0.9% in September.
+Looking at performance, the S&P 500 Index fell by 2.4% in December.
+The blue-chip Dow Jones Industrial Average fell by 5.1% over the month.
+The tech heavy NASDAQ Composite posted gains of 0.6%.
+International stocks also posted poor results with the MSCI All Country World Index of developing and developed market stocks falling by 2.3% in December.
+The MSCI Emerging Market Index posted losses of 0.1% in December.
+The MSCI EAFE Index of developed international equities retreated by 2.3% in December.

 INTEREST RATES